gabriellhrn/vpn-server/README.md

   * Automatically enable Digital Ocean Cloud Firewall
   * Automatically connect to the VPN after the server is created
-  * Configure peer in droplet user-data
+  * Configure VPN client in droplet user-data (in wg0.conf)